The following is a list of questions and answers about the Indy RS2000 Reader Module.

 Answer: The Indy RS2000 is designed to be surface mounted on a PCB but can have several different thermal solutions depending on usage.
 Please review the Indy RS2000 HW User's Guide for more details.

-- Surface mount the Indy RS2000 on a PCB without heatsinking or a conducted path away from the SiP except the PCB.
+- Surface mount the Indy RS2000 on a host PCB without heatsinking or a conducted path away from the module except the PCB.
 This is recommended only for room temperature usage or at low duty cycles.

-- Surface mount with a heat sink directly below the SiP PCB and use a screw through the SiP and PCB into the bottom heat sink.
-The screw does provide a conducted path from the heatsink to the top metal of the SIP.
-It should be noted that the screw does not provide thermal contact to the internal substrate of the SiP.
+- Surface mount with a heat sink directly below the RS2000 host PCB and use a screw through the module and PCB into the bottom heat sink.
+The screw does provide a conducted path from the heatsink to the top metal of the module.
+It should be noted that the screw does not provide thermal contact to the internal substrate of the module.

 Answer: No. The Indy RS500 and Indy RS2000 use separate firmware images.
 The IRI host library and API are the same but please read the release documentation to better understand functional differences.

 Is the Indy RS2000 a module?

 Answer: Yes, the RS2000 is a surface mount module.
 It contains all of the components of an RFID radio subsystem, mounted on a printed circuit board, with a metal shield.
 It is designed to be added to a device via soldering for electrical and mechanical connection.
 It is not integrated into a monolithic package, nor does it contain unpackaged die.

 What other components are needed to make a complete reader with the Indy RS2000?

 Answer: The Indy RS2000 does not require additional external components to function as a UHF RFID reader engine.
 A user would need to provide DC power, a communication interface (UART) to a host and an RF antenna to build a functional reader engine.
 As part of an embedded system, the reader engine would be accompanied by a host controller, peripherals, connectivity to external systems, power supply, and in many cases an embedded RAIN RFID antenna.